VonDoogles/TLD-QualityOfLife/README.md

 ### Auto Pickup
 Modifier key to auto pickup items instead of inspecting them.

-## Map
-### Show Player Icon
-Show the player's location on the map.
-It does not reveal any of the map, just renders the player's icon.

 ## Radial
 ### Combine Items
 The radial menu will only show one item of each type.
 Mouse wheel will select which item of that type is used.
 (IE: Birch Tea, Coffee)